-^{6/} The Rove opinion also considered the issue of membership in the principal campaign committee authorized by the Federal It concluded that the state common law of unincorporated associations would apply and that membership in such a committee was a question of fact governed by the intent of both parties--the putative member and the The Act and Commission regulations are silent association. as to the membership of a principal campaign committee (or other candidate-authorized committee).
+(Footnote 2 continued from previous page) association.
+The Act and Commission regulations are silent as to the membership of a principal campaign committee (or other candidate-authorized committee).
 Whether or not a principal campaign committee has members or a membership policy, the committee clearly remains an ongoing organization because the Act requires that it continuously file reports until the proper filing of its termination report which is subject to Commission review and approval.
-2 U.S.C. \$433(d)(1), 11 CFR 102.3(a) and (b).
-The facts in this opinion indicate that the Committee is active. accepting contributions and making expenditures, and it has never sought to terminate either before or after August 1.
-Therefore, the position of the former treasurer, that a "new committee" was established after August 1, is not a valid interpretation of the Act or Commission regulations.
+2 U.S.C. §433(d)(1), 11 CFR 102.3(a) and (b).
+The facts in this opinion indicate that the Committee is actively accepting contributions and making expenditures, and it has never sought to terminate either before or after August 1.
+Therefore, the position of the former treasurer that a "new committee" was established after August 1 is not a valid interpretation of the Act or Commission regulations.